t18d/taboo-concordance/README.md

     <ul>
       <li>The aim is to eventually cover the research on every taboo substitute
         attested in pre-1912 sources.
-Name tabooing in the first Republican and Communist periods are subjects in their own right, but fall outside the scope of this concordance.</li>
+Name tabooing in the first Republican and Communist periods are rich subjects in their own right, but fall outside the scope of this concordance.</li>
       <li>The sort order of <strong>homophones</strong> is based on Wang (1997).
         When an additional lemma is created, the association and complexity of its radicals determine the position where it gets inserted.</li>